php-dev-br/laravel-doc-pt-br/hashing.md

 <a name="determining-if-a-password-needs-to-be-rehashed"></a>

-### Determining if a Password Needs to be Rehashed
+### Determining If A Password Needs To Be Rehashed

 The `needsRehash` method provided by the `Hash` facade allows you to determine if the work factor used by the hasher has changed since the password was hashed.